shramanpaul/Todo-App/README.md

 # overview of this project
-A simple and easy-to-use todo app with jwt auth and mongodb deployed locally that helps you stay organized and on top of your daily tasks.
+A simple and easy-to-use todo app with jwt auth and mongodb deployed locally that helps you stay organized and with your daily tasks and subtasks within tasks.

 <div align="center">